Nodal-Works/nodal_homepage/content/english/projects/satelite_image/index.md

 ---
-title: "Mapping the Spatial Distribution of Urban Traffic Congestion"
+title: "Growth of the Metropolitan Region of Buenos Aires through Satellite Image Analysis"
 date: 2020-05-10
-image: "traffic_hero.png"
+image: "satellite_hero.png"
-description: "A geospatial analysis framework for quantifying and visualizing intra-urban traffic congestion patterns across European cities using Google Distance Matrix API and spatial analytics"
+description: "A comprehensive territorial analysis using satellite imagery and GIS to quantify urban expansion patterns in the Buenos Aires Metropolitan Region from 1990-2010"
-category: "Urban Analytics & Transportation Research"
+category: "Urban Analytics & Satellite Remote Sensing"
 ---

 ## The Challenge

-Urban traffic congestion represents one of the most persistent challenges facing modern cities, with profound impacts on economic productivity, environmental sustainability, and quality of life.
-While traditional congestion metrics provide city-wide or corridor-level assessments, they fail to capture the fine-grained spatial heterogeneity of congestion within urban areas.
-Policy makers and urban planners require detailed spatial intelligence to identify congestion hotspots, understand their distribution patterns, and design targeted interventions.

-Existing congestion studies predominantly rely on aggregated indicators or limited sensor coverage, providing insufficient spatial granularity for neighborhood-scale analysis.
-The fundamental research questions driving this investigation were: **How does traffic congestion vary spatially within European cities?
-Can we develop a systematic methodology to map intra-urban congestion patterns?
-What insights emerge from comparing congestion distributions across different urban contexts?**

-This research addresses these gaps by developing a comprehensive geospatial framework for measuring, analyzing, and visualizing traffic congestion at unprecedented spatial resolution across four European cities: **Lisbon**, **Göteborg**, **Amsterdam**, and **Glasgow**.
+Understanding urban growth patterns is fundamental for sustainable metropolitan development, yet traditional analysis methods often lack the temporal depth and spatial precision needed for comprehensive territorial planning.
+The rapid expansion of Latin American cities presents unique challenges for urban planners who require detailed quantitative data on development patterns, green space preservation, and infrastructure demands.

+The **Metropolitan Region of Buenos Aires (RMBA)** exemplifies these challenges as one of South America's largest urban agglomerations.
+With over **13 million inhabitants** spread across **42 municipalities**, understanding its growth dynamics requires sophisticated analytical approaches that can capture both the scale and complexity of metropolitan expansion.

+The fundamental research questions driving this investigation were: **How has urban development evolved spatially in the Buenos Aires Metropolitan Region?
+What patterns of growth—infill, extension, or leapfrog development—have characterized different metropolitan zones?
+How have green spaces and rural lands been affected by urban expansion between 1990 and 2010?**

+This research addresses these gaps through a comprehensive satellite imagery analysis framework, providing quantitative insights into **20 years of metropolitan growth** using advanced **Geographic Information Systems (GIS)** and **remote sensing methodologies**.

 ---